2026 Congress Scorecard Methodology

 • Condemning anti-Palestinian racism and violence against Palestinian Americans

-• Respecting international obligations
+• Respecting international obligations.

 Calculation

 Grades are a combination of all legislative action.
 Each vote, letter, and other legislative action is weighed according to USCPR Action’s desired position and outcome.
+Our scorecard also factors in whether Members of Congress support an arms embargo, whether they recognize Israel is committing genocide, and whether they’ve introduced legislation in support of Palestinian rights.

-It is important to note that letters and legislation are often developed by special interests groups and pushed by foreign governments, when their interests are directly implicated, especially toward recent legislative actions following October 2023.
+It is important to note that letters and legislation are often developed by special interest groups and pushed by foreign governments, when their interests are directly implicated, especially toward recent legislative actions following October 2023.

 Additional Factors